 To further enable secondary school students to be nurtured in a wholesome environment, the Tzu Chi Teenagers’ Class was formed in 1996.
 Before the arrival of the new millennium, the Tzu Chi Teachers’ Association and Tzu Chi Collegiate Youth Association were established one after another.
 These associations hold regular meetings, gatherings, learning trips to Taiwan, and encourage participation in various Tzu Chi activities, thereby inspiring goodness in their members and nurturing an all-round character in the younger generation.

-After two decades of leveraging on the above-mentioned educational groups and activities in an effort to promote humanistic values in Singapore, Tzu Chi Singapore finally found suitable sites for the establishment of two educational institutions, Tzu Chi Great Love PreSchool and Tzu Chi Great Love Student Care Centre.
-Although still very much in their infancy, they are baby steps that are rooted in strength for the future.
+After two decades of leveraging on the above-mentioned educational groups and activities in an effort to promote humanistic values in Singapore, Tzu Chi Singapore finally found suitable sites to establish three educational institutions, namely Tzu Chi Humanistic Youth Centre and two Tzu Chi Great Love PreSchool located in Yishun and Toa Payoh.

 Education is a cornerstone in nation-building, and is not only limited to formal classroom instruction.
 In line with the emphasis on life-long learning in Singapore, the Tzu Chi Continuing Education Centre was set up in December 2005.
 The Centre offers a variety of courses that provide enrichment opportunities for lifelong learning and accepts students with ages ranging from 5 to 80 years.
 Apart from imparting knowledge and skills, the courses help to enhance students’ spiritual and emotional well-being in the midst of life’s hustle and bustle through a focus on humanistic values.